-In the early 90’s you played briefly in a band called Manic Eden together with Adrian Vandenberg, Tommy Aldridge, and Ron Young.
+In the early 90’s you played briefly in a band called Manic Eden with Adrian Vandenberg, Tommy Aldridge, and Ron Young.
 Tell me something about that project?

 That was pretty much Adrian Vandenberg, Tommy Aldridge, and myself.
 We first started with a singer named James Christian from the House of Lords, and it sounded too much like Whitesnake.
-We wanted something a little more 90?s, so we brought in Ron Young from Little Caesar,r which gave an edge to it.
+We wanted something a little more 90?s, so we brought in Ron Young from Little Caesar,r, which gave an edge to it.

-How much you toured with Manic Eden??
+How much do you tour with Manic Eden??

 We did an advance tour in record stores, and that was about it cause then after that, David [Coverdale] called us up to do the 1994 Whitesnake tour.